dvinubius/golang-subscription-app/README.md

 # Subscription Web App in Go

-Fullstack Web App in Go showcasing basic flows like
+> Fullstack Web App in Go showcasing basic flows like
-- register (confirmation email)
+> - register user (w/ confirmation email)
-- login
+> - login user
-- logout
+> - logout user
-- manage subscription
+> - manage a subscription
-  - view available plans
+>   - view available plans
-  - purchase a plan (invoice email & purchased content email)
+>   - purchase a plan (w/ invoice email & purchased content email)

-## Demonstrates go concurrency.
+## Demonstrates go concurrency
 Go routines are used for
 - send confirmation emails
 - send invoice emails
 - create custom purchased content (pdf file) & send via email

-Showcasing **graceful shutdown** given pending actions via channels
+Showcases **graceful shutdown** given pending actions via channels

+## Inspiration
+This app was created along the lines of the Udemy Course called "Working With Concurrency in Go".

+A few architectural and stylistic improvements were made:
+- data models are just data models, not to be abused as receivers of db-query functionality
+- regrouping of functionality
+- more appropriate names

 # Ops
 - Docker setup w/ **Postgres**, **Mailhog**, **Redis**